iav0207/loans-cli/README.md

 * The program should provide the borrower with the details of the monthly repayment amount and the total repayment amount.
 * Borrowers should be able to request a loan of any £100 increment between £1000 and £15000 inclusive.
+* The interest is compounded monthly.
 * If the market does not have sufficient offers from lenders to satisfy the loan then the system should inform the borrower that it is not possible to provide a quote at that time.

-### Assumptions

-1. The loan is compounded monthly.
-1. Interest rate cannot be negative.

 ### Build & Run